kfilyk/petri/README.md

 # Petri
 A testing ground for genetic algorithms in a dynamic environment.
-Note that this program is subject to change as my understanding of these maths progresses.
+Note that this program is subject to change.

 To further my own understanding, and to push the capabilities of this program, I am absolutely open to criticism and more than happy to accomodate collaboration.
-More than anything, this project serves to be exploratory, and to provide insight into the potential of machine learning.
+More than anything, this project serves to be exploratory.

 # INSTRUCTIONS